anninwonderland/avito-test/README.md

 ```
 _____________________
 ##### 🎨 Color
-Background and text colors ara also predefined. *Background color will be used as fallback in case of background image failure.*
+Background and text colors are also predefined. *The background color will be used as a fallback in case of background image failure.*
 Use HEX or RGB(a) format.

 These fields are **required**.